 Remember that not only those you suspect pickpocket.
 Men, women, and even children sometimes orchestrate bizarre scenes with the aim of targeting your belongings.
 My friend told me that in China, there were often scams that involved fake babies and harmless grandparents!

 As women, traveling alone may bring about unwanted questions regarding one’s societal status.
 So, when needed, I’d wear a wedding band and say that I am meeting my husband or boyfriend in a few days.
 It may sound tedious to some, but it does earn us some autonomy and respect when navigating through cultures vastly different from our own.

 6. Public Transportation and Accommodations

 Ask to sit beside a woman on the bus/train if you’d like.
 Many are willing to lend a hand to foreigners.
-For longer journeys, I always ask if I can sit beside the bus driver if there is a free seat up front.
-I’d also tell them to give me a heads-up when we reach my stop, which generally comprises of me pointing at myself and repeating the destination a couple times like an idiot.
+For longer journeys, I always ask if I can sit beside the bus driver if there is a free seat upfront.
+I’d also tell them to give me a heads-up when we reach my stop, which generally comprises of me pointing at myself and repeating the destination a couple of times like an idiot.
 I rarely take cabs when traveling.
 But when needed, do have a general understanding of how much the trip may cost.
 Ask the hotel receptionist or your host- even google online!
-I usually prefer Blablacar in Europe, Uber or rickshaws in India.
+I usually prefer Blablacar in Europe, Uber, or rickshaws in India.

 Ask the hostel staff for a recommendation on restaurants, areas to avoid, and other general information.
 They usually know tons of situations travelers have faced.
 Hostels also provide maps and various flyers.
 I often ask the receptionist to pencil in the route I need to take from the hostel to different points of interest in the city.
 Remember to keep the address of the hostel & their contact information with you at all times!